How Often Should Businesses Forecast their Financial Future?

 Monthly or weekly, frequency is key

 While many of us fear change, in business it can be something to be embraced.
-Forecasting for it will expand your thinking and get a deeper understanding of your company.
+Forecasting will expand your thinking and get a deeper understanding of your company.
 Keeping close tabs on your financial positioning can translate your goals into specific targets and make you take a step back and see the bigger picture.
-Using Scenario Forecasting, anticipate and combat these factors by taking a new route.
 Your historical data is a tool to be utilised, but the more regularly you update your assumptions the more relevant your forecasted data is.

 Save time later and do it now